-Her many years in the field, mainly in southern and eastern Africa, have allowed her to engage with the various actors of the protection of nature and animal welfare.
-Anti-poaching, scientific research, conservation program, education, surveys, within HISA, Perrine is committed against exploitation abuses and the destruction of nature and wild or domestic animals.
+Her many years of experience in the field, mainly in southern and eastern Africa, have allowed her to engage with various actors in the protection of nature and animal welfare.

 Secretary of HISA

-Jean-Pascal is passionate about surfing, ocean and wildlife.
-He spent a lot of time looking for the perfect wave in the remotest corners of the planet.
-After a postgraduate diploma in territorial planning, he followed a rather eclectic course, from the Gironde Chamber of Agriculture to apprentice carpenter, through the creation of his online sales of organic childcare equipment.
-Today, he is looking for a new path, which allows him to devote more time to HISA and his other passion, photography.
+Jean–Pascal is passionate about surfing, ocean and wildlife.
+He spent a lot of time looking for the perfect wave in the most remote corners of the planet.
+After a postgraduate diploma in territorial planning, he followed a rather eclectic path, from the Gironde Chamber of Agriculture to apprentice carpenter, he also created his own website of organic childcare equipment.
+Today, he‘s looking for a new adventure, a new challege that will allow him to dedicate more time to HISA and his other passion, photography.

 Project manager for HISA - Ethologist

-Driven by a deep interest in the relationship between humans and wildlife, Margaux works for a better coexistence between wildlife and human activities.
-She joined the HISA team in early February 2018, and she is currently working on “SAUVAGES” project, which campaigns against animal exploitation for human entertainment.
-Secondly, she is involved in setting up the Makoa project in Tanzania, which aims to create a new rescue center model and, when it is possible, to reintroduce wild animals that were wounded, abused or poached.
+Driven by a deep interest in the relationship between humans and wildlife, Margaux works to develop a better coexistence between wildlife and human activities.
+She joined the HISA team in February 2018, and is currently working on the “SAUVAGES” project, which campaigns against animal exploitation for human entertainment.
+She is also involved in setting up the Makoa project in Tanzania, which aims to create a new rescue center model and, when possible, to reintroduce wild animals that were wounded, abused or poached.

 HISA conservation expert - PhD in biology

-William is a specialist of ecology and conservation of large mammals.
-He has traveled Africa for ten years in the heart of major national parks, and in their outlying areas where men and wildlife rub shoulders.
+William is an ecology expert and specializes in the conservation of large mammals.
+He has traveled Africa for a decade, intothe heart of major national parks and beyond, into the wild.

-He worked for two years at the IGF Foundation, during which time he carried out numerous field missions and co-authored numerous reports on the monitoring and status of large-scale wildlife.
-In particular, he is co-author of several IUCN and FAO expert reports on the status of African lion populations, and on the resolution of conflicts with local human communities.
+He worked for two years at the IGF Foundation, during which time he carried out numerous field missions and co-authored a number of reports about monitoring and observing large- scale wildlife.
+He co-authored several IUCN and FAO expert reports on African lion populations and on the conflict issues with local communities.

 For three years in Zimbabwe, William was in-situ manager of the CNRS-CIRAD-Hwange Environmental Research Development project.
-In particular, he conducted scientific research on the hunting effects on large herbivores ecology.
+He conducted scientific research on the ecological effects due to the hunting large herbivores.

-Today based between Canada and France, his research leads him to take an interest in moose populations in Quebec’s forests.
+Today, he’s based between Canada and France, his research has recently led him to take an interest in moose populations in Quebec’s forests.

-In 2011, William participated in the creation of HISA with the main goal of working to reconcile wildlife conservation and sustainable human communities development.
+In 2011, William participated in the creation of HISA with the main goal of working to reconcile wildlife conservation and sustainable human communities.

 Hyper-active member of HISA - Biologist

-Gaëlle is interested in the relationship between wildlife, its habitat and human activities.
+Gaëlle studies the relationship between wildlife, its habitat and human activities.
 Her research has led her to work in different types of ecosystems, from alpine pastures to the boreal forest.
-Her objective is to understand how animals adapt to their environment or what is their role in ecosystem functioning.
+Her aim is to understand how animals adapt to their environment or what their role is in the ecosystem.

-It is also about determining the most effective measures to protect ecosystems.
-Gaëlle wants to use her experiences in research to help find concrete solutions to reconcile human activities and nature preservation.
+Gaëlle also works hard to determine the most effective measures to protect ecosystems and to help find concrete solutions to reconcile human activities and nature preservation.